ianrastall/text-utils/tutorials/ada/tutorial-ada-13.md

 # 13\.
-Certification and Integration in Ada: Building Reliable, Interoperable Systems
+Certification and Integration in Ada

 > "Certification and integration aren't just for aerospace engineers—they're essential skills for any developer who wants to build reliable, interoperable software that works seamlessly with other systems."